Buckskin Gulch and Paria Canyon Backpacking Guide

 HIKING SHORTS

 If you're hiking during the warmer months, consider hiking shorts.
 See our Best Men's Trail Running Shorts guide and Best Women's Trail Running Shorts guide for the most minimalist recommendations.
-Otherwise, see our Best Men's Hiking Shorts guide or Best Thru-hiking Shorts guide for a more durable pair.
+Otherwise, see our Best Men's Hiking Shorts guide, our Best Women’s Hiking Shorts guide, or the Best Thru-hiking Shorts guide for a more durable pair.

 BASELAYER